-Chief Justice of India (CJI) SA Bobde yesterday (27 March) lauded Goa's uniform civil code and called on academics who often talk about it to visit the State and witness the administration of justice under it, Times of India.
+Chief Justice of India (CJI) SA Bobde yesterday (27 March) lauded Goa's uniform civil code and called on academics who often talk about it to visit the State and witness the administration of justice under it, reports Times of India.

 Inaugurating the new High Court building in Goa's Porvorim, CJI Bobde boasted that he has had the privilege of administering justice under the State's uniform civil code.